 You can continue partying until 2am at Sgt.
 Pepper's Dueling Piano Bar and the Auld Dubliner Irish Pub for drinks and music, or grab a stand-up comedy show at the Laugh Factory (all down by The Pike), or Sevilla and Alegria on Pine for salsa dancing and flamenco shows.

 Disneyland and Knott's are about 30 mins away without traffic.

 The Museum of Latin American Art.

 If you are driving check out Rancho Palos Verdes peninsula with its Portugese Bend, where the Road is totally distorted by the moving earth and where you have awesome views of the coastline.

 Go to Naples and walk around the many small canals.

-Go up the Signal Hill area for a great view of Long Beach and Los Angeles. almost 5 years agoAnswered by Klaus W. via WorldNomads.com
+Go up the Signal Hill area for a great view of Long Beach and Los Angeles. over 7 years agoAnswered by Klaus W. via WorldNomads.com